 However, it’s also a good idea to keep in mind that Cape Tribulation is a tropical area.
 It can get very wet, sloppy (and leechy) in the wet season.
 Plan accordingly.
 I’d recommend bringing some deet for sure!

-Mount Sorrow Hike GPX Map and Trail Data
+Mount Sorrow Hike GPX Map

 Part 1: First Ascent